 Netzer and Ghosh [NG92] have an algorithm that precisely determines the event orderings for a trace of a program that uses Post/Wait synchronization with no Clears.
 The algorithm constructs a DAG where the nodes are the events in the trace and the edges represent the guaranteed orderings between events.
-That is, two events e_1 and e_2 are ordered (definition 4), if and only if there is a path from the node for e_1 to the node for e_2 .
+That is, two events e_1 and e_2 are ordered (definition 6), if and only if there is a path from the node for e_1 to the node for e_2 .
 The graph construction requires O(np) time and O(np) space where n is the number of events in the trace and p is the number of threads.

-4.5 No Branches and Non-monotonically Synchronized
+3.2 No Branches and Non-monotonically Synchronized

-Similar to Sections 4.1 and 4.3 most results in this area indicate that exact solutions are not tractable.
-The one exception to date is a recent result showing that finding the exact solution for programs that use only a single semaphore can be done in polynomial time.
+As can be seen in table 2.1, most results in this section (and sections 3.3 and 3.4) indicate that exact solutions are not tractable.
+The only exception that we are aware of is a recent result by Lu et.al.
+[LKN93] showing that the exact solution for programs using only a single semaphore can be found in polynomial time.